NanoComp/meep/doc/docs/Python_Tutorials/Material_Dispersion.md

 all_freqs = sim.run_k_points(200, kpts)  # a list of lists of frequencies
 ```

-The `k_points` function returns a *list of lists* of frequencies &mdash; one list of complex frequencies for each *k* point &mdash; which we store in the `all_freqs` variable.
+The `run_k_points` function returns a *list of lists* of frequencies &mdash; one list of complex frequencies for each *k* point &mdash; which we store in the `all_freqs` variable.
 Finally, we want to loop over this list and print out the corresponding ε via the ratio (ck/ω)$^2$ as described above.
 To do this, we will use Python's `zip` function which combines multiple lists into one:

 ```py
 for fs, kx in zip(all_freqs, [v.x for v in kpts]):